What is cervical screening?

 Before your appointment

 - If you are registered with a GP, you will get a letter telling you it is time for your cervical screening appointment.
-You have to ring your GP to book an appointment.
-If you don’t want to go to the GP, see if sexual health clinics in your local area offer cervical screening.
+You will need to contact your GP to book an appointment.
+If you don’t want to go to the GP, sexual health clinics in your local area may offer cervical screening.

-- If you get regular periods, try not to book an appointment when you are bleeding as it can make it harder to get a clear sample of cells.
-But the most important thing is booking an appointment at a time that works for you.
+- If you have regular periods, try not to book an appointment when you are bleeding as it can make it harder to get a clear sample of cells.

 - Do not use spermicide or lubricant jelly (lube) for 24 hours before the test, as they can affect the results.